 If you are opening a joint current account to pay bills and other shared expenses, a current account offering high credit interest could be a good choice.

-For joint savings, meanwhile, one of the top easy access accounts is the Post Office Online Saver Issue 34 which pays 1.45% AER (variable) on balances of £1 or more.
-The rate includes a bonus of 1.19% gross fixed for the first 12 months.
+For joint savings, meanwhile, one of the top easy access accounts is the Aldermore Easy Access Issue 11 account which pays 1.25% AER (variable) on balances of £1,000 or more.
+You will need to open the account with at least £1,000.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.